infsci2560sp17/full-stack-web-ginkgomp/README.md

 # YukiAndYuto

+## Summary Changes
+  Created a Location entity, a Location Reposity, a REST web service for location and Location Controller.
+Also, a welcome page, a login page and a page listing pet-friendly locations created.

+___

 1. What is the proposed name for your Web application?
     * YukiAndYuto  (it’s my two dogs name)
 2. Who is the target audience for your Web application?